patbohn/aoc-2023/README.md

+Note: this is a fork from sstadick as the modular approach looks very useful!

-# AOC 2022
+# AOC 2023

-This repo contains solutions for the [2022 Advent of Code](https://adventofcode.com/) in Rust.
+This repo contains solutions for the [2023 Advent of Code](https://adventofcode.com/) in Rust.

 ## Running solutions